Project-LetsChat/LetsChat/CODE_OF_CONDUCT.md

 blame, and there is no hope whatsoever for this person.
 The victim only has one cause--themself.
 Some victims prefer to play the role of martyr.
-They often pick fights to lose--to be the victim, to be the martyr.
+They often pick fights to lose--to be the victim or the martyr.
 Martyrdom is often used by weaklings who cannot admit defeat or admit that they were wrong.
 If you are in a situation where martyrdom is your only course of action, then you are probably championing the wrong cause.
 Victim mentality and